 It’s hard to find someone who doesn’t like fair food.
 Some might opt for a giant corndog while others prefer chili cheese nacho fries (pictured), but the beauty of fair food is the countless options visitors have to pick from — we even put together a list of 10 best fair food finds!

-The Alameda County Fair hosts daily contests for those with a competitive edge, some of them awarding the winners cash prizes!
-Some of the more popular contests include the Diaper Derby, the National Anthem Contest, and the Hat Contest (part of the Sip, Savor & Wager Wine Festival).
-For more information about daily contests, see below:
+The Alameda County Fair hosts daily contests for those with a competitive edge, many of them awarding the winners cash prizes!
+Some of the more popular contests include the Diaper Derby, the National Anthem Contest, and the Derby Hat Contest (part of the Cocktail Fest).
+For more information about upcoming special contests, keep an eye out for updates on the Alameda County Fair website.

 Horse racing is a staple at the Alameda County Fair.
 In fact, the Alameda County Fairgrounds race track was built in 1858, making it one of the oldest one-mile tracks in America.
 The race track is known to attract thousands of spectators on live-race days, at times up to 40,000 people!
 If you want to get in the action but aren’t sure where to start, check out our Tri-Valley Tri-Tips on horse betting!